All Episodes

 I feel like that's the whole thing.

-It's it's like we're not important yet.
+It's like we're not important yet.

 I'm telling you.

-I look, I totally agree with that.
+Look, I totally agree with that.

-I uh in fact, I am of the same frame of mind you are.
+In fact, I am of the same frame of mind you are.

-The question is so many conservatives are asking why are you thinking Trump is the answer to that, and not say Ted Cruz.
+The question is, so many conservatives are asking, why are you thinking Trump is the answer to that and not say Ted Cruz?

-I mean, we we need results.
+I mean, we need results.

-We don't need these Congress is like a bunch of three-year-olds playing with Legos.
+Congress is like a bunch of three-year-olds playing with Legos.

 If they put it together and it doesn't work out, whether they care, they just take it apart and start all over again.